 After breakfast this morning we cross the Erskine Bridge for a visit to Hill House, Charles Rennie Mackintosh’s finest domestic creation which sits high above the River Clyde commanding fine views of the estuary.
 Commissioned in 1902 by the Glasgow publisher Walter Blackie, the house still makes a striking statement today.
 Blackie wanted an individual feel to his home and he asked Mackintosh to design not only the house and gardens, but much of the furniture and interiors too.
 Mackintosh’s wife, Margaret Macdonald, contributed fabric designs and a unique panel over the fireplace in the drawing room.
 The result is a daring design with an air of restrained elegance, which still appeals to modern-day tastes.

-Note: for the next few years Hill House is undergoing extensive work to make the building fully weather-proof.
-As part of this process a huge semi-transparent steel mesh cover is being erected over the house to allow it to completely dry out before the weather-proofing begins.
-The ‘box’ will become a feature of the visitor experience and those who wish can use the walkways within it to take a closer look at the exterior of the house.
-Please note that this visit is subject to the work being completed in time.
+For the next few years Hill House is undergoing extensive work to make the building fully weather-proof.
+As part of this process a huge semi-transparent steel mesh cover has been erected over the house to allow it to completely dry out before the weather-proofing begins.
+The ‘box’ is now a feature of the visitor experience and those who wish can use the walkways within it to take a closer look at the exterior of the house.

 Nearby are the gardens of Glenarn, reputedly one of the best woodland gardens in Scotland.
 Glenarn was originally planted by the Gibson brothers, and filled with rhododendrons and other plants collected by Kingdom-Ward, Ludlow and Sheriff on their expeditions to Tibet and China.
-The garden had been neglected for many years when Mike and Sue Thornley acquired it in 1983 and they have spent the last ten years or so gradually restoring it.
+The garden had been neglected for many years and when it was acquired in 1983 by the current owners they have spent the last ten years or so gradually restoring it.
 The mild, damp location supports old plants of Rhododendron tanastyllum, arboreum var. nigagiricum and Magnolia rostrata to mention but a few, and all should be at their best at this time of year.

 Meals include: Breakfast, Dinner